Baroness Jenny Jones

 Narinder Kapur is a visiting professor of Neuropsychology at UCL and has been a consultant Neuropsychologist since 1980.

-John Stewart is a transport advisor and campaigner.
+A former chair of RoadPeace, John Stewart is a transport advisor and campaigner.
 He has been heavily involved in campaigns against roadbuilding and the expansion of Heathrow airport.

 Professor John Whitelegg